DanieleMarche/DanieleMarche.github.io/_portfolio/portfolio-1.md

 <p>This project do not implements correctly MVC, though.
 The game's entities' models store the images of the entities, which should not happen in MVC.

 <p>
-  Below are left some picturef of the project and the database.
+  Below are left some pictures of the project and the database.
 </p>

 <div id="carouselExample" class="carousel slide">